Product Center

 What problem is being solved

-1. Core algorithm layer: solving technical problems related to faces
+1. Core algorithm layer: solves technical problems related to faces

-This is the core value of SDK, which encapsulates complex computer vision algorithms into simple API interfaces, avoiding developers from developing from scratch:
+This is the core value of the SDK, it encapsulates complex computer vision algorithms into simple API interfaces, eliminating the need for developers to build from scratch:

-Facial detection: Quickly and accurately locate facial regions (including multiple faces) from any 2D image/video frame, solving the problem of "where there is a face", while handling edge scenes such as side faces, occlusion, dim lighting, and angle deviation.
+Facial detection: Quickly and accurately locates facial regions (including multiple faces) from any 2D image/video frame, solving the problem of "where faces are", while handling edge scenarios such as side faces, occlusion, dim lighting, and angle deviations.

-Facial feature extraction and comparison: Convert the detected face into a unique feature vector (feature code), and achieve 1:1 (face verification, such as "face recognition login") and 1:N (face retrieval, such as "finding a person in a face database") comparison to solve the problem of "who this person is".
-The core is to ensure the accuracy and speed of the comparison.
+Facial feature extraction and comparison: Converts detected faces into unique feature vectors (feature codes), and performs 1:1 (face verification, such as "face recognition login") and 1:N (face retrieval, such as "finding a person in a face database") comparison to solve the problem of "who this person is".
+The core is to ensure the accuracy and speed of comparison.

-Facial attribute analysis: Identify age, gender, facial expressions (smile/anger/cry), whether wearing masks/glasses, and facial key points (68/106 points such as corners of the eyes, corners of the mouth, nose bridge, etc.) to solve the problem of "what are the characteristic attributes of the face".
+Facial attribute analysis: Identifies age, gender, facial expressions (smile/anger/cry), mask/glasses wearing status, and facial key points (68/106 points such as eye corners, mouth corners,and nose bridge, etc.) to address the problem question of "what the characteristic attributes of the face are".

-Live detection (2D version): Distinguish between real faces and photo/video/screen remakes of fake faces, and solve the basic security issue of "whether it is a real person brushing the face" (note: 2D live security is lower than 3D, mainly to prevent static forgery).
+Live detection (2D version): Distinguishes real faces from fake faces such as photos,vidoes, and screen remakes, solving the basic security issue of "whether it is a real person performing face authentication" (Note: 2D liveness security is lower than 3D and mainly defend against static forgery).

-2. Engineering landing layer: solving the adaptation and usability issues of Linux platform
+2. Engineering landing layer: solvesthe adaptation and usability issues of Linux platform

-Based on the characteristics of Linux system, SDK solves the engineering difficulties of algorithm implementation:
+Based on the characteristics of Linux system, the SDK solves the engineering difficulties of algorithm implementation:

-Cross Linux Distribution Adaptation: Compatible with mainstream Linux systems such as Ubuntu, CentOS, and Debian, handling compatibility issues with different kernel versions and dependent libraries (such as OpenCV and CUDA), developers do not need to pay attention to underlying system differences.
+Cross Linux Distribution Adaptation: Compatible with mainstream Linux systems such as Ubuntu, CentOS, and Debian, it handles compatibility issues with different kernel versions and dependent libraries (such as OpenCV and CUDA), so developers do not need to pay attention to underlying system differences.

-Interface standardization: Provide unified APIs such as C/C++(mainstream Linux development language), Python, etc.
+Interface standardization: Provides unified APIs such as C/C++(the mainstream Linux development language), Python, etc.

-Stability and compatibility: Dealing with memory leaks, process crashes, camera/video stream read exceptions, and other issues in Linux, providing exception handling mechanisms and log output to ensure stable operation of the SDK in Linux production environments.
+Stability and compatibility: Deals with memory leaks, process crashes, camera/video stream reading exceptions, and other issues in Linux, providing exception handling mechanisms and log output to ensure the stable operation of the SDK in Linux production environments.

-3. Business scenario layer: solving practical implementation needs problems
+3. Business scenario layer: Solves the problems related to practical implementation needs

-The 2D facial SDK adapted for Linux mainly serves scenarios such as server-side and embedded devices, solving:
+The 2D facial SDK adapted for Linux mainly serves scenarios such as server-side and embedded devices, addressing:

-Server side batch processing: Batch detection, comparison, and feature storage of a large number of facial images/videos on Linux servers to meet the backend processing requirements of security, attendance, identity verification, and other systems.
+Server side batch processing: Perform batch, comparison, and feature storage of a large number of facial images/videos on Linux servers to meet the backend processing requirements of systems such as security, attendance, and identity verification.

-Localized operation of embedded devices: Implement local face detection/comparison on Linux embedded devices (such as access control machines, facial recognition terminals, and smart cameras) without relying on the cloud, solving the needs of poor network and privacy sensitive scenarios.
+Localized operation of embedded devices: Implement local face detection/comparison on Linux embedded devices (such as access control machines, facial recognition terminals, and smart cameras) without relying on the cloud, addressing the needs of scenarios with poor network conditions and sensitive privacy.

-Cross platform integration: Seamless integration with other systems under Linux, such as security monitoring systems and attendance management systems, providing standardized calling methods and reducing the development and integration costs of business systems.
+Cross-platform integration: Seamlessly-integrate with other systems under Linux, such as security monitoring systems and attendance management systems, provide standardized calling methods and reduce the development and integration costs of business systems.

 Tech Empowers Security